My Story

 I had no safe place.

 One primary school teacher telling me, "You're the type of person who will never have many friends."
 (I'll never understand or want to understand adults who take pleasure in emotionally abusing, discouraging, inflicting pain and reinforcing low self-worth in children.
-This is especially heinous when this "professional" adult knew of my mother's behaviour so could easily deduce that my home life paired with my ostracisation/social rejection at school made my sense of worth non-existent.)
+This is especially heinous when this "professional" adult knew of my Primary Caregiver's behaviour so could easily deduce that my home life, paired with my social rejection at school made my sense of worth non-existent.
+In retrospect, this was also an abuse and slur towards my autism.)

 Back then, perpetually on the brink, I tried to cease myself from crying, yet to no avail.
 I was so overly sensitive that any minor upsets (the sorts that most children my age could easily shrug off, instances of a peer telling you to "shut up," for example) hurled me into a flustered panic.
 Tears blasted out like a bath tap, droplets sprayed everywhere.
 Distressed yet repressed, my body would surrender to lachrymose as my mouth couldn't express the unrelenting melancholy.